oceanprotocol/docs/discover/faq.md

 <summary>Does the lock open at 00:00 on the unlock day?</summary>

-The lock opens at the time you locked your tokens.
+The lock opens at the time you lock your tokens.

 </details>